W-2 Frequently Asked Questions

 1. How do I get my Form W-2?

 Current Employees – Your Electronic W-2 will be available by logging into CIS, select the “Employee” page, Select “Payroll, Taxes and Salary, Click on the “View W-2 Forms” hyperlink.
-If you did not consent to receive your w-2 electronically then your W-2 will be delivered to your department by January 31st.
+If you did not consent to receive your W-2 electronically then your W-2 will be mailed to the current Home Address in CIS by January 31st.

 2. I either didn’t receive or lost my W-2 Form, what do I do?

 If you consented to receive your W-2 electronically, see above “How do I get my Form W-2?”
-If you are a current employee, and didn’t receive your printed W-2 by January 31st, check with your Payroll Reporter.
+If you are a current employee, and didn’t receive your printed W-2 by January 31st, please allow two weeks to receive the W-2 via the U.S. Postal Service.
 If you are a former employee, please allow two weeks to receive the W-2 via the U.S. Postal Service.
 Also, all current employees have access to their online Form W2s for years 1999 – 2015.
 Former employees can also access their Form W2′s if they have left the University for less than 18 months.
 To access the information, take the following steps:

 1 – Login to the University Campus Information System (CIS).